 Hot Take – Measuring to Learn vs Measuring to Control

-In the first instalment of Hot Takes, Janna talks to John Cutler, Head of Product Education and Practise Research at Amplitude about measuring to learn vs measuring to control.
+In the first installment of Hot Takes, Janna talks to John Cutler, Head of Product Education and Practice Research, at Amplitude about measuring to learn vs measuring to control.
 John trains teams on the best practices of product management.
-He has written extensively on the matter over on the amplitude blog.
+He has written extensively on the matter over on the Amplitude blog.
 Watch the video to understand the difference between measuring to learn and to control.
 You might end up with a craving for a bagel or two…

 Read the full transcript below.

-Hi everybody, I’m Janna Bastow from ProdPad and I’m here with John Cutler who is the Head of Product Education and Practise Research at Amplitude.
+Hi everybody, I’m Janna Bastow from ProdPad and I’m here with John Cutler who is the Head of Product Education and Practice Research at Amplitude.

 And we’re going to be talking about measuring to control vs. measuring to learn, So, John, really interested to hear your take on that.

 Yeah, I’m super excited to be here.
 I’m reminding myself of breakfast, I’ve got the bagels in the back, and you’re reminding me of like a sunny afternoon so, yeah, I’m super excited to jump into this.

 Okay, so we’re talking about measuring to learn, vs measuring to control, which I thought was a really interesting topic and I thought sort of jived with some of the stuff that I’ve talked about in the past, but I’d love to hear from you why you think this is a difficult topic that product people need to hear about.